-Moved: T Fulton Seconded: M Brown THAT the Oxford-Ohoka Community Board:
+Moved: T Fulton Seconded: M Brown

 - (f) Approves the allocation of \$5,150 towards historic signs within West Eyreton including the previously allocated \$1,850 from the Oak Reserve West Eyreton project noting that this would mean that a seat would need to await future budget allocation. - (g) Approves Greenspace staff working with a sub-group consisting of Councillor Tim Fulton, Board member Mark Brown and Community Member Bernard Kingsbury to finalise the exact location and style of these signs.